 If you notice persistent swelling, it is very important that you seek treatment.
 Early diagnosis and treatment improves both the prognosis and the condition.
 Get at least one second opinion if you are not satisfied with your doctor’s recommendations.

 A treatment approach based on the Complex Decongestive Therapy (CDT) methods gives the best results.
 Complex Decongestive Therapy includes:

 - Proper Skin Care & Diet

-Therapy can be provided by massage therapists, occupational therapists or physical therapists who have completed basic or advanced training in treatment of lymphedema.
+Therapy can be provided by massage therapists, occupational therapists or physical therapists who have completed basic or certified training in treatment of lymphedema.
 Basic training involves 16 hours of course work and lab.
-Advanced training involves 135 hours of course work and lab ending with a certification exam.
+Certified training involves 135 hours of course work and lab ending with a certification exam.
 Certified therapists can obtain advanced certification through the Lymphedema Association of North America (LANA).
 LANA certified therapists maintain continued education and professional growth through the LANA recertification program.

 Evaluation of Lymphedema

 At the initial evaluation, the therapist will take your medical history: